Stephen Paddock: What we know about Las Vegas shooting suspect

 Las Vegas Police said Stephen Paddock was found dead when a SWAT team breached his room on the 32nd floor of the resort and casino, located across the street from the Route 91 Harvest Festival concert.

 He died of a self-inflicted gunshot wound just as police burst their way into the room, Las Vegas Metropolitan Police Department Undersheriff Kevin McMahill told the Las Vegas Review-Journal.
-Long guns and scopes were found inside the room, McMahill added.
+Police found that Paddock was in possession of more than 10 rifles.

+Paddock checked in as a hotel guest on Sept.
+28 before the attack, which left at least 50 people dead and more than 200 injured, Clark County Sheriff Joseph Lombardo said.

+Lombardo added that police are investigating how Paddock got the weapons into the hotel and if he had been hiding them.

 Eric Paddock, his brother, told The Daily Mail that there was "absolutely no indication he could do something like this.